Take Action

 Lead sponsors: Rep. Russell E. Holmes (6th Suffolk), Rep. Bud L. Williams (11th Hampden), Sen. Liz Miranda (Second Suffolk)

-Committee: Joint Committee on State Administration and Regulatory Oversight
+Committee: Joint Committee on State Administration and Regulatory Oversight; Senate Ways & Means

 This bill establishes an Office of Unsolved Homicides and Unsolved Homicides Task Force within the Office of the Attorney General, and creates a pathway for survivors to have their loved one’s case re-reviewed if left unsolved for three years or more.